Want to Submit Your Work to The Journal of Gender, Race & Justice?

 Iowa City, Iowa 52242

 **Hard copy manuscripts will not be returned.
-With your submission, please include a brief cover letter and resume or Curriculum Vitae (CV).
+Please include a brief cover letter and resume or Curriculum Vitae (CV) with your submission.

 About our Publication: We encourage authors who are considering submitting to the Journal to review our mission statement.
 The Journal is ranked by The Washington and Lee Law Review in the categories of "Gender, Women and Sexuality" and "Minority, Race and Ethnic Issues."
 As such, we seek to publish innovative new scholarship in these areas.